CS5704-VT/Course/HWs/HW0.md

 * Where are you from?
 * Do you have any previous software engineering experience?
 If so, where did you work and for how long?
 * What do you hope to get out of this course?

+## Basics Workshop

+Any tasks that you were not able to complete for the Software Engineering Basics workshop during class should be finished for Homework 0.